microsoft/datashaper/docs/verbs/unhot.md

 Reverses a onehot encoding by collapsing the encoded columns into a single column and mapping the header values back to cell values.
 This operation reverses [onehot](./onehot.md).

+Additional options:

+- Keep source columns: leave the sources instead of replacing with the new collapsed column.
+- Prefix: Strip this prefix from the column headers to derive the value.
+Useful if a prefix was added during original `onehot`.

 ## Example

 | ID    | Name_Microsoft | Name_Bing |